Margarita-Harutyunyan/wrike-basic-api-integration/README.md

 ## Prerequisites
 - Node.js (version 20.x or higher)
+- TypeScript (v4.x or higher)
 - npm (Node Package Manager)
-- A Wrike API token
+- A Wrike API token (See how to generate a token in the 3rd section)

 ## Installation
 1. **Clone the Repository:**